bradp/vv/README.md

 [![Travis](https://img.shields.io/travis/bradp/vv.svg)](https://travis-ci.org/bradp/vv)

-*Tired of the time it takes to do a `vagrant provision` or create new sites?* Check out [flip](https://github.com/bradp/vvv-provision-flipper), a simple utility I built to solve that issue.
+*Tired of the time it takes to do a `vagrant provision` or create new sites?* Check out [flip](https://github.com/bradp/vvv-provision-flipper), a simple utility to solve that issue.

 ## Installation